srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 1. Ensure that the **Program.cs** is open.

-1. In the Code Editor pane, locate the bottom of the **ReadDeviceToCloudMessages** class.
+1. Locate the `INSERT registry manager variable below here` comment.

+1. To insert the registry manager variable, enter the following code:

+    ```csharp
+    private static RegistryManager registryManager;
+    ```

+1. Locate the `INSERT create registry manager instance below here` comment.

+1. To add the functionality that creates the registry manager instance and sets the twin properties, enter the following code:

+    ```csharp
+    // A registry manager is used to access the digital twins.
+    registryManager = RegistryManager.CreateFromConnectionString(serviceConnectionString);
+    SetTwinProperties().Wait();
+    ```

+1. Locate the `INSERT Device twins section below here` comment.

 1. Just above the closing squiggly brace for the **ReadDeviceToCloudMessages** class, add the following code:

     ```csharp
     // Device twins section.
-    private static RegistryManager registryManager;

     private static async Task SetTwinProperties()
     {
-        var twin = await registryManager.GetTwinAsync("sensor-th-0055");
+        var twin = await registryManager.GetTwinAsync(deviceId);
         var patch =
             @"{
                 tags: {